GRINGo TAX

 FUNDS & PROJECTS

-The Gringo Tax Solidarity Fund consists of three funds and one political education component:
+The Gringo Tax Solidarity Fund consists of two funds and one political education component:

 Fund local activists, artists, and journalists addressing inequality and displacement in CDMX through investigation, art, and innovation.